justin2004/weblog/DRAFTS/1G/README.md

 (see [a.ttl](./a.ttl) for more context)

-The following advantages come from putting information into the structure of the graph and by using a pareto vocabulary.
-By putting information into the structure of the graph and (by using a Pareto vocabulary (ontology)) you can do the following:
+By putting information into the structure of the graph and by using a Pareto vocabulary (ontology) you can do the following:

-A) Represent the fact that people witnessed the introduction.
+A) Represent secondary or tertiary facts about previously stated facts.

 ```
 # Fred witnessed Alice meeting Bob